Developed by the MIT-Gordon Engineering Leadership Program (GEL) and the Graduate Student Advisory Group for the School of Engineering (GradSAGE).

 - Or, classes offered elsewhere at MIT, such as those included in list below*

 III.
 Attending at least FOUR of the following series of SIX interactive/experiential workshops (2 hours each) over entire grad experience.
-Workshops offered by GradEL during the Fall 2020 semester.
+Workshops offered by GradEL during the Fall 2022 semester.
+See attachment for Fall 2022 GradEL workshop descriptions.

 *II.B Other acceptable graduate leadership-related classes